Thyroid Cancer Awareness Month

 Factors that may increase the risk of thyroid cancer include:

-• Female sex.
+- Female sex.
 Thyroid cancer occurs more often in women than in men.

-• Exposure to high levels of radiation.
+- Exposure to high levels of radiation.
 Radiation therapy treatments to the head and neck increase the risk of thyroid cancer.

-• Certain inherited genetic syndromes.
+- Certain inherited genetic syndromes.
 Genetic syndromes that increase the risk of thyroid cancer include familial medullary thyroid cancer, multiple endocrine neoplasia, Cowden’s syndrome and familial adenomatous polyposis.

 I was only 18 and was getting a physical for college when my doctor found a lump in my throat.
 I had been gaining weight and my periods had been irregular, both signs of thyroid dysfunction.
 I underwent a total thyroidectomy with radioactive iodine treatment.
-While I got off fairly easy as far as cancer treatment goes, it has still affected me everyday of my adult life.
-I became a personal trainer in an effort to maintain my own healthy body weight while also being able to help others dealing with similar struggles.
+While I got off fairly easy as far as cancer treatment goes, it has still affected me every day of my adult life.
+I became a personal trainer to maintain my own healthy body weight while also being able to help others dealing with similar struggles.
 The pressure to be thin, however, caused me to struggle with eating disorders and body dysmorphia.
 I have been on every diet including injecting myself with HCG for multiple cycles.
 I stopped enjoying life and became consumed with my weight, how many calories I had eaten in a given day, and what the scale said.
-I would be extremely depressed if I had gained weight; even cancelling social events because I didn’t want to eat.
+I would be extremely depressed if I had gained weight; even canceling social events because I didn’t want to eat.

 Finding the proper type and dose of hormone replacement is essential for long-term success and quality of life.
 The most commonly prescribed thyroid hormone replacement is pure synthetic thyroxine (T4).
 After decades of being on this, I felt that it was not right for me and went to a naturopathic doctor for help.
 They prescribed Armour Thyroid.
 It is the most common desiccated thyroid.
 It comes from pigs and is a mix of both thyroid hormones, triiodothyronine (T3) and thyroxine (T4).
 There are few clinical trials on Armour Thyroid, meaning it has not been studied well.
 Additionally, and importantly, the FDA has not approved it for use.
 Most physicians will not prescribe it, but I insist on it for my own personal needs.